Klumz/COMP210_2_interace_task/README.md

 ### User Stories:

 #### As a player, I want score
-Adding a score at the end of the game showing how many enemies have been killed can improve replayability and encourage players to challenge each other (1 enemy killed = 1 point)
+Adding a score at the end of the game showing how many enemies have been killed can improve replayability and encourage players to challenge each other

 #### As a player, I would like to have good aiming accuracy
 The glove itself will have to be accurate in accordance with the gun in-game